 A disaster is an event which affects the normal operation of a facility.
 Fire, explosion, chemical spills, loss of heat, water, light and power, bomb threats and severe weather are all events which may be classified as a disaster.
 The degree of disruption caused by those events may be minimal as in the case of loss of water for a brief time, or major, as in the case of fire requiring total evacuation.
-Additionally, the disruption may be created by the reception of individuals from another facility, which has undergone a disaster.
+Additionally. the disruption may be created by the reception of individuals from another facility, which has undergone a disaster.

 Yee Hong Centre - Scarborough McNicoll is a 5 story structure.
-There are 3 elevators servicing the nursing home, with one designated as a freight elevator.
+There are 3 elevators servicing the Long-Term Care Home, with one designated as a freight elevator.
 There is also an elevator servicing activities in the Basement, which includes a Rehabilitation Centre that is open to the public.

-There are 155 residents in the nursing home.
-Approximately 80% of the residents are ambulatory while the others rely on various types of walking aides or assistance.
+There are 155 residents in the Long-Term Care Home with an average age of 89, and at least 60% of the residents are diagnosed with dementia.
+70% of the residents are female and most of the residents with multiple chronic health conditions.
+Approximately only 15% of the residents are ambulatory while the others rely on various types of walking aides or assistance.
 Care and services are provided 24 hours a day, 7 days a week.
 Management and other administrative staff work regular business hours, i.e. Monday to Friday, 9:00 a.m. to 5:00 p.m.

 Apart from our Active Seniors Program, our community services also include an Adult Day Program and a Congregate Dining Program on the Ground Floor.
-The general profile of clients of these programs is very similar to the profile of residents in the nursing home, Le. most of them require assistance in ambulation.
+The general profile of clients of these programs is not similar to the profile of residents in the Long-Term Care Home, most of them still require assistance in ambulation.